HeardLibrary/digital-scholarship/lod/wikibase/index.md

 ## Using the model to query

-If you have created these or similar properties and items, you can retrieve information about them using the Blazegraph SPARQL query interface that is built-in to the Wikibase application.
-Make sure that Wikibase is running, then enter `http://localhost:8989/bigdata/` in a browser tab.
-In the query text box, paste the namespace abbreviations listed at the top of the page.
+If you have created these or similar properties and items, you can retrieve information about them using the Query Service interface that is built-in to the wikibase application.
+There is usually a link to the Query Service in the left panel of each page.

+If you are using a generic wikibase, you will need to paste the namespace abbreviations listed near the top of this page (in the "Namespaces" section) into the query text box as a query prolog.
 You really only need to include the ones that you are going to use, but it doesn't hurt anything to paste them all in.

 Here is a query that asks what properties are associated with the "NBC" item we created: